CrowdStrike/container-image-scan-action/README.md

 ### Pre-requisites

 1. Have a CrowdStrike Container Workload Protection (CWP) subscription
-1. Create an OAUTH2 secret at [https://falcon.crowdstrike.com/support/api-clients-and-keys](https://falcon.crowdstrike.com/support/api-clients-and-keys)
+1. Create an OAUTH2 secret at [https://falcon.crowdstrike.com/support/api-clients-and-keys](https://falcon.crowdstrike.com/support/api-clients-and-keys).
+The required scope for the API Client is Falcon Container Image: Read and Write.
 1. Add your OAUTH2 secret called `FALCON_CLIENT_SECRET` to a GitHub secret at `https://github.com/<your_org>/<your_repo>/settings/secrets/actions`
 1. Create a workflow `.yml` file in your `.github/workflows` directory.
 An [example workflow](#example-workflow) is available below.
   For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)